hugoh/att-air-cli/README.md

-# att-air-cli - Command Line Tool To Manage AT&T Internet Air Gateway
+# att-air-cli - Command-Line Tool To Manage AT&T Internet Air Gateway

 Very early but works to restart WAN connect on BGW530-900.